novix-sa/Pyplan/docs/Quick Start.md

 # **Quick Start**

 ## Login
-You must have installed Pyplan in a server to acmes PyCreating an account Login
+You must have installed Pyplan in a server to access Pyplan.
+Or you can request a trial account to access Pyplan cloud services.

+Creating an account
+Login
 Start modeling
 ## User Interface Menu